vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/pupmode.md

 DISTRO_NAME boots with PUPMODE 13 when a save folder or file is found and `pmedia=usbflash` or the save partition is a removable drive but `pmedia` is unspecified or `pmedia=cd`.
 Therefore, to switch from PUPMODE 13 to 12, replace `pmedia=usbflash` with `pmedia=atahd`.

-By default, DISTRO_NAME images contain a save folder, making PUPMODE 13 the default when booting from a flash drive.

 PUPMODE 13 can increase the lifespan of flash drives by reducing the number of writing operations, reduce read times of modified files and reduce therisk of data loss when using an unreliable disk.

 ## PUMODE 12: Full Persistency